mavdol/capsule/crates/capsule-sdk/javascript/README.md

 ✅ **Supported:**
 - npm packages and ES modules
-- Common Node.js built-ins are polyfilled
+- Common Node.js built-ins.
+If you have any trouble with a built-in do not hesitate to open an issue.

 ⚠️ **Not supported:**
 - Native Node.js addons (C++ bindings)